 A good old-fashioned search online can turn up some good podcasts too.
 We recommend running a search in Listen Notes, which will look through podcast titles, episode titles, and episode notes for matches to your queries (whether you’re looking for particular people or specific topics).

-Newsletters are booming in popularity right now—Podcast Delivery is really worth a click, and The Listener will suggest three to five podcasts for you every single day (if you can handle that many).
-If you do a little rummaging around, you’ll discover quite a few newsletters like this, so you should be able to find one or two that fit well with the sort of podcasts you’re interested in.
+Newsletters are booming in popularity right now—Podcast Delivery is really worth a click, and searching “podcast recommendation newsletters” in your search engine or newsletter app of choice will inundate you with options.
+If you do a little rummaging around, you should be able to find one or two that fit well with the sort of podcasts you’re interested in.

-People are always posting lists of the best podcasts, and these can be turned up via web searches as well.
-Try looking for the “best podcasts” in a particular category that you enjoy, or “podcasts like” something you’ve been into in the past.
+People are also always posting lists of what they consider to be the best podcasts, and you can find these via web searches as well.
+Try looking for the “best podcasts” in a category that you enjoy, or “podcasts like” something you’ve been into in the past.
 You should find enough quality results to keep your podcast player busy for a while.